Prasannadatta/QuickDraw-Doodler/README.md

 **4**: Model checkpoints are in the gitignore, but our chosen 'best' models are in the `trained_models/` directory.
 Models in this folder should be chosen when generating sequences or classifying sketches.

 **5**: In the parameters below, specifying true for use layer norm and any value above 0 for recurrent dropout will use the custom implementation of an LSTM since the standard pytorch one does not include those.
-It is a good bit slower.
+It is a good bit slower despite compiling with torch.jit.script().
 Regular dropout hypeparameter will go into the standard pytorch LSTM, where it is applied between layers.
-This is only useful if num_lstm_layers > 1
+This is only useful if num_lstm_layers > 1.

 ## Package installation